 Style Questions.
 Question S0

 Frankly, I’m not memorizing all that noise.
 It’s like 90 possible combinations on that page.
 So I’m going to narrow it down to 10 of the combinations the likely hood that a particular beer will show up.
 I’ll write answers for those and hope I get good draws based on what I’ve studied.
 I should be able to score “well enough” given what I saw on Hommel’s results.
 Using the Excel below I first counted how likely a particular beer was to come up, similar to Tom’s on the older test.
 There are roughly 274 tickets in the hat.
-Irish Extra stout is on there once so 1 in 274 chance for that guy.(not memorizing his stats then) However Marzen occurs 274 times in the hat so I’m definitely memorizing that style.
+Irish Extra stout is on there once so 1 in 274 chance for that guy.(not memorizing his stats then) However Marzen occurs 11 times so I’m definitely memorizing that style.
 I took the chances and applied it to the individual 3 beer combinations and chose those with the highest “scores” trying to reduce practicing repeated styles.
 This should get me practicing about 60% of the possible choices while only practicing 12% of the crazy list of combinations.